microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-01.md

 In order to accomplish deploying the Datadog monitor through Terraform, you will log into the **vmwthvsdeu** virtual machine in Azure through Bastion.

 - Start by going to the Azure portal (https://portal.azure.com and sign in with the credentials provided)
+# Assuming we're going with CS here.
+Need to revise.
 - Navigate to the virtual machines (search bar) and find the **vmwthvsdeu** virtual machine.
 - Click connect, select Bastion, and type in the username and password to the virtual machine.
 - Once connected into the virtual machine, download and install Terraform from https://www.terraform.io/downloads _(Select the Amd64 version)_
 - Extract the download into a new folder called **Terraform** on your C: drive
-- Update your system path variable **set PATH="%PATH%;C:\Terraform**
+- Update your system path variable **set PATH="%PATH%;C:\Terraform** _
 - Update the parameters file and deployment script for the [GenerateMonitors.tf](Resources/Challenge-01/GenerateMonitors.tf?raw=true) template located in the `Challenge-01` folder of the `Resources.zip` file provided by your coach.
 - Add the names of your VMs for your monitors
 - Deploy the `GenerateMonitors.tf` template using the sample shell script (`deployMonitorTemplate.sh`).